SirZenith/lua-argparse/README.md

   This table must contains at least one of `name` or `long`.

+---

+**Methods**

+- `self:is_flag(): boolean`

+  Check if current parameter is a flag.
+- `self:is_match_topic(topic?: string): boolean`

+  Check if current parameter belongs to given topic.

 ## `Command`

 `help` subcommand is added on its creation.

-Help command also can takes argument, passed arguments can be used to index subcommand under current command, and located subcommand's help info will get printed instead.
+Help command do takes positional argument and flags.

+`--show-all` is a bool flag, indication print out all hidden subcommands and parameters too.

+`--list-topic` is a bool flag that tells help command to list all available topics of current command.

+One topic can be specified by positional argument.
+If given, only parameters and subcommands that belongs to given topic will be printed in help mesasge.

 **Fields**

 - `name`: Command's name, used index in command tree, should be unique among its siblings.
 - `help`: Help description for this command.
+- `is_hidden`: If this command should be hidden when `help` command is run without `--show-all` flag.
+- `topics`: A list of topic this command belongs to.
+Userful for filtering help message output.
+- `no_helper_cmd`: Only used during construction, when set to true, no help subcommand will be created for this command.,

 ---